Central Oregon murder suspect arrested in Tualatin

-He was spotted about 3 a.m. and drove into the parking lot of McDonalds at Tualatin Sherwood and Boones Ferry roads, Pickering said.
+He was spotted about 3 a.m. and drove into the parking lot of a McDonald's at Tualatin Sherwood and Boones Ferry roads, Pickering said.

 After searching the car, police removed a suspicious object and a bomb squad robot was sent in for an inspection.
 Just after 7 a.m., the robot detonated a device that it attached to the package.

 Gayle Smith, 65, was found dead in her Crooked River Ranch home on June 3.
-Police immediately put out the call for suspect Smith-Brown.
-He was driving a black 2010 Subaru Outback.
-A car with the same description was the one in the McDonalds lot.
+Police immediately put out the call for the suspect.
+Police said he was driving a black 2010 Subaru Outback.
+A car with the same description was the one in the McDonald's parking lot.

 Police shut down Tualatin Sherwood Road between Boones Ferry Road and Martinazzi Avenue while negotiating with Smith-Brown.
 It was reopened about 5 a.m.